 The default polynomial scaling is conversion of input volts into millivolts (mV, = volts X 1000).
 However, you can enter any appropriate conversion factor for input volts.
 This is particularly important if you are using a voltage divider, and you are using an instrument with a pre-defined polynomial conversion factor.
 You have to account for the effect of the in order to properly use the polynomial.
 Accordingly, the input voltage scaling factor should incorporate the voltage reduction (and any other needed scaling) so as to yield the correct output of the instrument for the polynomial.
-In this example, the instrument's high output voltage has been reduced by a factor of 10 by means of a voltage divider and is being multiplied by 10,000 to obtain millivolts, and the result is multiplied by .001 to get the correct value.
+In this example, the instrument's output voltage is multiplied by 1,000 to obtain millivolts, and the result is multiplied by .001 to get the correct value.
 For most instruments using the three-order polynomial, both the input conversion factor and the result conversion factor are set to 1.0.

 A 'breakpoint' conversion is a complex set of calculations in which different equations are applied to input voltages depending on where they lie in relation to a specified 'breakpoint' voltage.
 For example, you might apply a linear conversion to all data of <2 volts, but a polynomial conversion for values >= 2 volts.
 This window lets you set the breakpoint conversion conditions: